moonbit-community/Community-Blog/tree_en/weekly/weekly3/projects.md

 ---
-title: This Week's New High-Quality Community Projects
+title: High-Quality New Projects in the Community This Week
 ---

 - This week, with the refinement and official release of rabbit-tea, MoonBit official member [Yoorkin](https://github.com/Yoorkin) open-sourced two new repositories in MoonBit-Community: [rabbit-tea-template](https://github.com/moonbit-community/rabbit-tea-template) and [rabbit-tea-vite](https://github.com/moonbit-community/rabbit-tea-vite).
 The former is a template repository based on rabbit-tea, while the latter is a Vite plugin for rabbit-tea.